nicklockwood/layout/README.md

     }

 Layout supports dynamic table cell heights.
 To enable this, set a height expression for your cell, and ensure that you set the `estimatedRowHeight` property of the `UITableView`, or implement the `tableView(_: UITableView, estimatedHeightForRowAt:)` delegate method.
 If your cells all have the same height, it is more efficient to set an explicit `rowHeight` property on the `UITableView` instead.

+The same approach works for `UITableViewHeaderFooterView` layouts, and there are equivalent methods for registering and dequeueing UITableViewHeaderFooterView layout nodes.

 # Example Projects